Kick (b-boy move)

 A kick is a b-boy move that generally constitutes a one-handed handstand with the legs and free arm in some stylish position.
 Kicks can be employed as freezes, in which case they are held as long as possible.
 Alternatively, they can be executed quickly and powerfully to impress onlookers.
 Kicks are often named after letters or symbols whose form they imitate.
 The hand used for the stand is the "standing hand" and the leg on the same side of the body is the "standing leg."
 The other pair of appendages are the "free" hand and leg.
+Kicks are scored as footwork/legwork in the sport.